WORKING HARD FOR YOUR FAMILY SCHEDULE A CONSULTATION

 Seek Experienced Legal Counsel

 No matter what, it's advisable to seek professional advice from an elder law or estate planning attorney.
-The attorneys at The Elder & Disability Law Firm, APC, located in Redlands, California, can provide guidance on asset protection planning and strategies to shield your wealth.
+The attorney at The Elder & Disability Law, APC, located in Redlands, California, can provide guidance on asset protection planning and strategies to shield your wealth.

-With their help, you can review your estate plan regularly to ensure it still aligns with your needs.
+With Esther's help, you can review regularly to ensure it still aligns with your needs.
 By taking proactive steps and seeking professional advice, you can significantly reduce the risk of estate recovery.

 Remember, protecting your assets from Medi-Cal recovery is a process that requires knowledge, planning, and professional guidance.
 Let The Elder & Disability Law Firm, APC guide you through this complex process to secure your peace of mind.